Slots mobile games are traditionally big moneymakers.

 Casino games are this publisher’s strong point.
 They have several other casino titles on the market (Lotsa Slots, Jackpot World), but Cash Frenzy is their main title.

-The casino genre is well known for stable and consistent revenues.
+The casino genre is well known for high, stable, and consistent revenues.

 Think about this.

+According to Statista, the second top-grossing genre in the United States in 2021 by iOS revenue share was casino games.
 But here’s the real kicker – the slots subgenre drives 80% of casino genre revenues on iOS in the US (GameRefinery).
+Interestingly, casino games don’t get as many downloads as other genres.

 How Successful Is Cash Frenzy?